mmgen/mmgen-wallet/doc/wiki/using-mmgen/Altcoin-and-Forkcoin-Support.md

 `--usecashaddr=0` option.

 Then just add the `--coin=bch` or `--coin=ltc` option to all your MMGen commands.
-It's that simple!
+It’s that simple!

 ### <a name='a_zec'>Key/address generation for Zcash (ZEC)</a>

-MMGen's enhanced support for Zcash includes generation of **z-addresses.**
+MMGen’s enhanced support for Zcash includes generation of **z-addresses.**

 Generate ten Zcash z-address key/address pairs from your default wallet:

 	$ mmgen-keygen --coin=zec --type=zcash_z 1-10

-The addresses' view keys are included in the output file as well.
+The addresses’ view keys are included in the output file as well.

 NOTE: Since your key/address file will probably be used on an online computer, you should encrypt it with a good password when prompted to do so.
 The file can